 Product Backlog is needed to communicate the way how the product would be developed.
 It also answers the question when a particular deliverable could be expected as per priority.
-As it contains everything that is now about the product, stakeholders could get the transparent ability to understand product development roadmap.
+As it contains everything that is now about the product, stakeholders could get the transparent ability to understand the product development roadmap.

 It’s absolutely valid to compare the Product Backlog to a plan in traditional project management as it addresses the deliverables (scope) and timeline (based on priority).

-3️⃣ Who manage the Product Backlog?
+3️⃣ Who manages Product Backlog?

 4️⃣ How Product Backlog is sourced?